-Whilst it is not a legal requirement to do so, the academy will always request that parents/carers attend a reintegration meeting with a member of the pastoral or senior leadership teams, and sometimes a governor if appropriate, on return from any fixed term suspension.
-We believe that this is an important, and necessary, part of school and parents/carers working together to support and correct a child's behaviour.
+Whilst it is not a legal requirement to do so, the academy will always request that parents/carers attend a reintegration meeting with a member of the pastoral or senior leadership teams on return from any fixed term suspension.
+We believe that this is an important, and necessary, part of school and parents/carers working together to support improvements in a child's behaviour.